SDenn12/eng122_vpc/README.md

 NACL works as a firewall on the subnet level whereas security groups work as a firewall on the instance level.

+NACL allows for deny methods as well as allow methods (which sec groups allow).

 NACL stands for: Network Access Control List

 ## Stateless vs Stateful